Alicia Rodríguez (Spanish actress)

-Alicia Rodríguez Fernández (born 2 May 1935) is a Spanish-Mexican former actress.
+Alicia Rodríguez Fernández (born 2 May 1935) is a Spanish-Mexican actress.
 She appeared in a number of theaters, films, and television series.
 She was active during the Golden Age of Mexican cinema.

 Life and career

-Rodríguez was born in Málaga, Spain on 2 May 1935 as Alicia Rodríguez Fernández.
+Rodríguez was born in Málaga on 2 May 1935 as Alicia Rodríguez Fernández.
 While she was still a baby, her family immigrated to Mexico due to the Spanish Civil War.

 Rodríguez began her acting career in theatre as a child actress.
 In 1946, she received an Ariel Award for her performance in the film El secreto de la solterona.
 Then, she was very well-known and loved among her fans.